Running Pace & Race Time Predictor

 What is a good 5K time?

-For recreational runners, under 30 minutes is a solid goal.
+Under 30 minutes is a solid recreational goal.
 Under 25 minutes is competitive.
-Sub-20 min is fast (top ~10% of parkrun finishers).
+Sub-20 minutes puts you in the top 10% of parkrun finishers.
 Elite runners go under 15 minutes.

 How do I enter pace in decimal format?